YoussraElmortai/unc-inc-opdracht/README.md

 # UNC INC assesment 🎤
 //A README explaining my thoughts and choices made during the assessment <br>
-//For a deeper dive into my procces visit my wiki
+//For a deeper dive into my proces visit my wiki

 ## starting the project 🏃
 During the initial stages of the project, I quickly sketched out an inspiration and high-fidelity draft.
 Following that, I immediately delved into VS Code.